DV

 What is the difference between HDV and VIG?

-HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks S&P U.S. Dividend Growers Index.
 They are issued by iShares and Vanguard respectively.

 Can I hold both HDV and VIG?